SmithWillSuffice/ohanga-pai/content/blog/13_mab_2_5_gold.md

 powered money.

-When this happens the government is moving to more in debt, we are all moving collectively to more in credit (as a whole we move more into credit, less int debt) but being in debt is irrelevant for the monopoly issuer of the currency, which is why we can say the government injection is "high powered" (High Powered Money HPM --- is also the acronym for Hyman Minksy, probably no accident.)
+When this happens the government is moving to more in debt, we are all moving collectively to more in credit (as a whole we move more into credit, less into debt) but being in debt is irrelevant for the monopoly issuer of the currency, which is why we can say the government injection is "high powered" (High Powered Money HPM --- is also the acronym for Hyman Minksy, probably no accident.)
+They'll always redeem for tax payments, almost without question.
+When have they ever refused?
+High powered.

 ## Caveat